projectcalico/calico/getting-started/windows-calico/troubleshoot.md

 ---
 title: Troubleshoot Calico for Windows
-description: Help for troubleshooting issues in this release.
+description: Help for troubleshooting Calico for Windows issues in Calico this release.
 canonical_url: /getting-started/windows-calico/troubleshoot
 ---